Hire a DevOps Engineer

 DevOps is basically a way to deliver software where everyone shares the responsibility (and the pain).

 The term has evolved over time, and “DevOps Engineer” has become a recognized job title.
-Essentially, it’s someone who understands software development to solve operations challenges and shorten the development life cycle.
+Essentially, it’s someone who understands software development to solve operations challenges and optimize the overall software life cycle.

 Why Hire a DevOps Engineer?